openHPI/codeharbor/docs/LOCAL_SETUP_VAGRANT.md

 # Vagrant setup

 With the Vagrant-based setup, you won't need to (manually) install CodeHarbor and all dependencies on your local instance.
-Instead, a virtual machine containing all requirements will be configure
+Instead, a virtual machine containing all requirements will be configured.

 ## Install VirtualBox